thejasonhsu/AbeyDocs/Usage/Integrate-Exchange.md

 Abey transactions are identical to standard EVM transactions with one exceptions:

-    They must be signed with Abey’s ChainID (179).
+    They must be signed with Abey’s chain ID (179).

 For development purposes, Abey supports all the popular tooling for Ethereum, such as `MetaMask and Remix`, `Truffle`, and `Hardhat`, so developers familiar with Ethereum and Solidity can feel right at home.